 After reading this section, students will be able to...

 For a refresher, or introduction to basic chemistry and biochemistry, please read chapter 2.
 In this chapter, we will look at how this chemistry combines to form major functional units.
 These can be thought of as the components that carry out the major business of the cell: growth, replication, feeding and movement.
 We will describe the cell from the inside out, starting with the cytoplasm, moving to the membrane, the cell wall, and finally surface structures on microbes.
 Before we begin, we should describe an important evolutionary hypothesis that will make sense of much of the following details.
-As you will see, there are a number of curious similarities and differences in the details of cellular structure among bacteria, archaea and eukaryotes.
+As you will see, there are a number of curious similarities and differences in the details of cellular structure among Bacteria, Archaea and eukaryotes.
 In general much of the machinery in a eukaryotic nucleus and in the cytoplasm looks rather a lot like what is present in the archaea.
 However, the organelles of eukaryotes, such as the mitochondria and chloroplasts, have properties that are much more similar to those of bacteria.
 How is this possible?
 One clue comes from observing organisms in nature.
 It is very common to find cooperative relationships between different species and this is also true in the microbial world.
 In some instances these relationships involved close physical contact between their participants, sometimes with one participant engulfing the other.
 In 1968 Dr. Lynn Margulis extended this observation and proposed that some of the organelles found in eukaryotes, specifically mitochondria and chloroplasts, were originally endosymbionts of their host.
 Originally these two microbes probably were able to live independently, but over time, the endosymbiont lost functionality that its host was already providing and then became dependent.
 Over the years ample evidence has accumulated to support this exceptional insight.

 In summary, it seems clear that the eukaryotic cell was born by the merger of an archaeal cell with a Gram-negative proteobacteria.
 Photosynthetic eukaryotes arose from a second endosymbiosis, where the eukaryotic cell engulfed a cyanobacterium.
 Clearly, eukaryotes, including us, were the result of the cooperation of several bacterial species in the long distant past.
 In other words, not only do you have bacteria growing on you, you are bacteria.
+Therefore, what you learn here about the basic workings of a bacterial cell will apply to all cells.

 The cytoplasm or protoplasm is the portion of the cell that lies within the cytoplasmic membrane.
 The cytoplasmic matrix is defined as substances within this membrane, excluding the genetic material.
 In most prokaryotes, it appears to be relatively featureless by electron microscope, but that simply means that there are no large structures we can see.
 This is in contrast to eukaryotic cells, which have mitochondria, and typically other visible organelles that exist for different specific functions.
 Despite this visual simplicity, the prokaryotic cytoplasm is the site of almost all of the important metabolic functions in the cell.